 Mike Leach remembered across college football, sports world

-Mike Leach remembered across college football, sports world originally appeared on NBC Sports Bayarea
+Mike Leach remembered across college football, sports world originally appeared on NBC Sports Chicago

 The college football world is reeling following the news of Mike Leach’s death at age 61.